GRIN also recommends this free guide:

 There’s no point trying to contact a celebrity directly.
 Even if you are lucky enough to get that person’s personal email or phone, sending a cold outreach message won’t get you very far unless you already have a relationship with them.

 Great celebrity endorsement deals go through celebrity agents or managers.
-In early recruiting stages, working with an agent is as close to working directly with the celebrity as you will get, and that’s okay.
+In the early recruiting stages, working with an agent is as close to working directly with the celebrity as you’ll get, and that’s OK.

-It’s important to distinguish between agents/talent managers and influencer marketplaces.
-Influencer marketplaces do not work for the celebrity – they merely facilitate transactions between brands and influencers.
-By contrast, agents represent their clients exclusively due to the fact that the celebrity doesn’t have the time to answer every brand offer.
+It’s also essential to distinguish between agents/talent managers and influencer marketplaces.
+Influencer marketplaces do not work for the celebrity—they merely facilitate transactions between brands and influencers.
+By contrast, agents represent their clients exclusively since the celebrity doesn’t have the time to answer every brand’s offer.

 Your brand mission, vision, and values should come first when searching for a celebrity partnership.
 Working with like-minded people ensures that your audience knows exactly who you are and what you stand for.

-In order to build a good relationship, you should know what you want the person to do, how long the partnership will last, products you want to showcase, and what the compensation package is.
+To build a good relationship, you should know what you want the person to do, how long the partnership will last, the products you want to showcase, and what the compensation package is.

-Whether your main point of contact is with an agent or the celebrity, you need to keep in touch and maintain open communication.
-At the end of the day, your celebrity endorsement campaign is only as strong as the relationship you have with that individual.
+Whether your main point of contact is with the agent or the celebrity, you need to keep in touch and maintain open communication.
+At the end of the day, your celebrity endorsement campaign is only as strong as your relationship with that individual.